tredontho/purescript-book/text/chapter11.md

 ## Chapter Goals

 The goal of this chapter will be to learn about _monad transformers_, which provide a way to combine side-effects provided by different monads.
-The motivating example will be a text adventure game which can be played on the console in NodeJS.
+The motivating example will be a text adventure game that can be played on the console in NodeJS.
 The various side-effects of the game (logging, state, and configuration) will all be provided by a monad transformer stack.

 ## Project Setup